 Eventually, the buried ruins of the Serpent’s fortress were rediscovered, the descendants of the reptilian empire laying claim to it, only to fall under the sway of a charlatan, pretending to be the reincarnation of their god.
 This Serpent King would turn the deceived reptiles into a conquering army.

 Some would have called the storyline overused and cliche, but Mathias didn’t think game scenarios had to be complex; they needed to be intense and engrossing so as to create an unforgettable atmosphere.
 Mathias had shown that with his clever traps, intense fights, and inventive level design.
 And with the new AI system he had set up, he could let his creativity run wild.

 It also helped that his plotline of players killing reptiles in droves was intentionally subversive.
 Using lizardmen was as close as Mathias could get before being put under the empire’s radar for “cultural insubordination.”

 Rising voices drew him out of his reverie.
 Viviane and Gavin, the big-shot manager, were arguing again. “…I’m not sure a pink caterpillar can make a convincing opponent.”

 “Don’t be stupid, Gavin,” Viviane brushed him off, “Everyone love caterpillars, just as much as everyone love centipedes.”

 “Exactly!”
-While Gavin looked as thin as a skeleton, he did carried himself with a commanding presence.
+While Gavin looked as thin as a skeleton, he did carry himself with a commanding presence.
 Unlike the more casual attire of narrative department, Gavin wore a suit and tie every day.
-He thought that humans used specific outfit to mark those with unquestionable authority, like in hob culture.
+He thought that humans used specific outfits to mark those with unquestionable authority, like in hob culture.

 That kind of culture clash happened all the time.